mikakallberg/Portfolio-Project-4/bugs.md

 - Large bug. update_post.html not redirecting to post_detail.html.
 Solution chaning the successful_url to a function form_valid under CommentUpdateView.
 - Bug when returning after deleting comment.
 Solution taking post.slug along from initial url and returning at as argument in a reverse_lazy.
 - Bug in carousel at post_detail.html.
 Typo was found in for loop.
 - Bug while final deployment in Heroku.
 Error message 500 from deployed app-page.
 Setting Debug to True to get more info from Heroku error message.
+Solution connecting to Heroku through terminal, the Multi-Factor Authentication might be why I can't deploy to Heroku according to walkthru.

 ### Unfixed bugs